Tiwari-Ankush/web-dev-angela-yu/14-Reactjs/readme.md

 https://picsum.photos/200

+_When React sees an element with a lowercase name (e.g., <card>), it assumes it's an HTML built-in element.
+However, if the element starts with a capital letter (e.g., <Card>), React considers it a component and looks for the corresponding component definition._

 what is jsx, props, styling, components, babel, virtual DOM, state management using react hooks and useState, ES6, container in REACTjs?